jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 59D No confirmed backdated validation
 (1) This section applies when—
+  (aa) in relation to a person described in section 59A(a), the period described in section 59B(2)﻿(a) and (ab) has ended:
-  (a) in relation to a person described in section 59C(1)﻿(a) or (b)﻿(i), confirmed backdated validation under section 59C does not occur in the period of initial back-dated validation under section 59B:
+  (a) in relation to a person to whom the automatic enrolment rules were applied because of the mistake described in section 59A(b)﻿(i), confirmed backdated validation under section 59C does not occur in the period of initial back-dated validation under section 59B:
   (b) in relation to a person described in section 59CB(1), the person opts out under section 59CB(3).
 (2) The relevant provider must immediately—
   (a) provide the Commissioner with a notice stating, for the relevant person,—